 Who lives at the Wildlife Sanctuary?
-The majority of the animals that you will see arrive here in one of the four ways: Unwanted Pets, Confiscated Illegal Pets, Injured Animals or, Accidental Tourists.
+The majority of the animals that you will see arrive here in one of the four ways: Unwanted Pets, Confiscated Illegal Pets, Injured Animals, or, Accidental Tourists.
 No matter how they get here all animals receive the same level of compassion and care providing a happy and healthy forever home.

 Unwanted Pets